PyVRP/PyVRP/docs/source/index.rst

 .. tip::

-   Looking for professional support or enterprise features? `RoutingLab <https://routinglab.tech>`_ provides consulting, custom development, and FastVRP - a production-ready route optimisation API built on PyVRP.
+   Looking for professional support or enterprise features? `RoutingLab <https://routinglab.tech>`_ provides consulting, custom development, and PyVRP Enterprise - an extended and production-ready version of PyVRP.

 Contents
 --------